 Please e-mail your flight itinerary as soon as possible to the Army Reserve Engagement

 Team-Japan and we will make ground transportation reservations for you from Narita

 International Airport Japan to Camp Zama and back.
 Soldiers performing AT at Yokota

 AB do not need transportation reservations for that airport shuttle bus.

 FLIGHT ARRIVAL INFORMATION

-Call or e-mail us with your arrival flight number, carrier, date and time; this will assist us in coordinating ground transportation from the appropriate airport.
+Call or email us with your arrival flight number, carrier, date and time.

 TRANSPORTATION FROM TOKYO AIRPORT TO CAMP ZAMA/YOKOTA

 When you arrive at Narita IAP you will first clear Japanese quarantine before proceeding

 to Immigrations, both on the second floor.
 Once cleared through Immigration, you